statebacked/docs/docs/concepts/indexes.md

 Note how the `indexSelectors` map index names to JSONPath expressions that point to the value from each instance's context to use for that index.
 Then, we could find all documents in a particular folder by querying the `folder` index with the filter `{ "op": "eq", "value": "/clients/my-client/sales-pitches" }`.

+For now, index selectors must point to strings or arrays of strings.
+If the selector points to a string, that will be the value indexed for the instance.
+If the selector points to an array of strings, each string in the array will be independently indexed for that instance.

 Because machines are [restricted](../limits) to 400kb of context data, indexes provide us a means of storing an unbounded amount of data about a single entity (e.g. there is no limit on the number of documents in a folder in the above example).

 :::caution